mlambert125/new-java-curriculum/content/java-setup-2/_index.md

 committed and pushed up there so we have tracking, and can share access to our code with our classmates, our teammates, or even developers from all over the world.

-Login to your github account and click the **New** button on the left of your github home page:
+1. Login to your github account and click the **New** button on the left of your github home page:

 ![New Repository](new-repository.png)

-After clicking the **New** button, you’ll be presented with a dialog asking for details for the repository:
+2. In the new repository dialog, enter a name for your repository, an optional description, and choose **Public** for the visibility.
+Leave the final two options set to **none**.

 ![New Repository Dialog](github-create-repository.png)

-Enter a name for your repository, an optional description, and choose **Public** for the visibility.
-Leave the final two options set to **none**.
-Finally, click the **Create repository** to create the repository for your project.
+3. Click the **Create repository** to create the repository for your project.

 ![Empty Repository](github-empty-repository-url.png)